BrianENguyen/brianenguyen.com/pages/blog/blogging-with-org-mode.md

 ## Setup / Methods

-Since there isn&rsquo;t really a dedicated package that converts org-mode to JSX, I had to resort to writing my documents in org-mode first, then exporting them to Markdown
+Since there isn&rsquo;t a dedicated package specifically for converting org-mode to JSX, I had to adopt a two-step process.
+First, I wrote my documents in org-mode and then exported them to Markdown.

-There are many packages that can help parse org-files into JSX, like `react-markdown` and `markdown-to-jsx`.
+There are several packages that can help parse Markdown into JSX, like `react-markdown` and `markdown-to-jsx`.
 Since I am using the Vite engine to build this React app, I use the [vite-plugin-react-markdown](https://github.com/geekris1/vite-plugin-react-markdown) package for this website

 Once this package is installed, I had to configure my `vite.config.js` file to